">

 Rather than change audio signals into pure electricity, cloud phones convert audio into data packets using codecs that are transmitted over the Internet.

-VoIP phone uses an Ethernet cable to connect to the Internet, while a landline uses an RJ11 traditional phone wire.
+A VoIP phone uses an Ethernet cable to connect to the Internet, while a landline uses an RJ11 traditional phone wire.
 Internally, VoIP phones are much more complex than traditional phones – more like small computers as opposed to analog devices.

 Since cloud-based phone systems aren’t limited to a specific location, your entire remote and/or blended team connects under the same service no matter their location.
 Plus, most cloud phone systems offer free calls between in-network extensions.